jenncash29/Enova-Electronics-Store-Project/README.md

-# Elist-Electronics-Store-Project
-This repository contains data analysis and insights for Elist Electronics Store.
-The project includes sales trends, growth rates, loyalty program effectiveness, and refund rate analysis.
-Tools used include Excel, SQL (BigQuery), and Tableau for data processing and visualization.
 # Project Background
 Founded in 2018, Elist Electronics is an e-commerce company that sells popular electronic products and has since expanded to a global customer base.
 Elist Electronics sells products through their online site and mobile app.
 They have a variety of marketing channels including Email campaigns, SEO, and affiliate links.